 Conditions have been favourable for Botrytis Grey Mould (BGM) activity in lentil across SA , therefore it extremely wise to protect the highly valued crop.
 Lentil […]

 Keep up with the latest research information on Pulse diseases including ascochyta, phytophthora, root lesion nematode and viruses.
-The following papers were presented at the GRDC Updates across Australia in February and March 2015.
+The following update papers were presented at the GRDC Updates across Australia in February and March 2015.
 There were no papers presented in the Western region.

 Southern region papers